cci-MaLab/Calcium-Transient-Analysis/docs/source/Before_you_start.rst

 ------------------------

 The final step is to create a config.ini file that will tell the GUI where to find the necessary data.
+This file can be saved anywhere convenient for the user as the GUI contains a file picker to select the desired config file.
+For ease of use, it is recommended to save the config file near the CalTrig folder.
 Below is a template that you can adjust to your needs:

 .. code-block:: ini